 The same process occurs regarding feelings.
 As an infant, you have no filter on your emotional responses to the feelings in your body and to external stimuli.
 You just let your feelings flow until you experience some relief.
 When you get to be about two, and sometimes earlier, you are expected to begin to control your emotions.
 You contract and hold your body stiff to stop emotions you are having.
 This containment can be massive, and/or it can be incredibly subtle.
 Add to that the fact that if your feelings are not ignored, you are often ridiculed, threatened or manipulated into stopping them.
 Over time, your containment of emotions becomes automatic and your attitude about emotions is negative.
 You are unaware that it is even happening.
 This becomes the basis of your unconscious, and therefore your unconscious motivations.

 Much of the work done in psychotherapy is focused on bringing unconscious motivations for your behavior to your awareness so that you can make mindful choices to do something different.
 Unfortunately, knowledge of the experiences that are motivating your current behavior is often not enough to help you change your behavior.
 The work of psychotherapy is in actually experiencing the feelings that you have been holding in your body for all these years.
 This is not easy work, and it is often very painful.

 So why would you want to do this to yourself?
 Repeatedly?!
-Because, it’s like learning your ABCs.
-You have go through the experience to “get it.”
+Because it’s like learning your ABCs.
+You have to go through the experience to “get it.”
 And in your case, you have to first unlearn what you learned the first time.